 Two mid-twenties guys who graduated from college but can’t seem to figure out adulthood.
 Not usually my cup of tea, but Ben Monopoli knows how to break my heart in a good way.
 Vince, who is bi, had an unrequited crush on his straight best friend Griff that was so painful, he ended their friendship before graduation without explanation.
 When Griff shows up unexpectedly at Vince’s house during a snowstorm, Vince can’t help but hope (against logic!) that it means more than Griff needing a place to stay.
 But if anything, Griff’s more lost than Vince, since inheriting money means he doesn’t even need a job to help tether him to reality.

 As the two spend time together, and with Vince’s other crush Zane, Vince has to figure out how to untangle his grief and his various kinds of love for the two men in his life.
 IMHO this is the antithesis of the gay-for-you trope in romance novels, and it honors lifelong love that is not romantic or sexual as well as the difficulty of having people in your life in a way that doesn’t match society’s script for how love and family should be organized.
 Sometimes hard to read, but well worth it.

-And that’s the post rounding up queer fiction I highly recommend.
+And that’s the list!
 Hope you found something interesting.
 If you have any reading suggestions, let me know, and as always, if you found this post helpful, please share it!